Is Grammarly Worth It for College Students?

 Although it’s been a while since I attended college, I remember always having a lot on my to-do list.
 The typical college student has a ton on their plate!

-Fortunately, Grammarly decreases the time you need to spend proofreading, allowing you to spend the saved time improving your document’s content or kicking your keg-stand skills up a notch. 😉
+Fortunately, Grammarly reduces the time you need to spend on proofreading, allowing you to spend the time saved improving your document’s content or kicking your keg-stand skills up a notch. 😉

 I remember reading my college papers several times and finding mistakes each time I reread them.